ShreyaC15/Optimizers/README.md

 # Optimizers
-Comparing the performance of various optimizers such as Adam, SGD, RMSprop and a Custom optimizer
+Comparing the performance of various optimizers such as Adam, SGD, RMSprop with a Custom optimizer, using the MNIST and Fashion MNIST dataset